 Sales engineers rarely work alone.
 They often work with a salesperson or account manager, support clients or leads in the pipeline.

 What are sales engineers?

 Sales engineers can come under a variety of job titles.
 Such as systems engineer, solutions engineer, support engineer, applications engineer, field applications engineer, consulting engineer and sales consultant.
-Also, some account managers are trained in a variety of sales engineering skills.
+Also, some account managers are trained in a variety of sales skills.

 Sales engineers aren’t needed in every sector or company.
 Only when products are particularly technical, and clients benefit from a deeper level of understanding.
 At times sales engineers are speaking with others in technical roles in client or prospect companies.
 Whereas, other times, they are talking to those who don’t have technical skills or expertise, and a product needs explaining more simply.

 Sectors more likely to need sales engineers include healthcare, AI/ML, more complicated database-related products, engineering, defence, and Industry 3.0.

 Sales engineers are skilled at making the technical more comprehensive.
 Selling the benefits of complex systems and processes, either to a technical, or usually, non-technical audience.
 Sales engineers need a technical background, or at the very least, a more technical level of understanding than most salespeople.

 In this article, we are taking a look at the five core skills sales engineers need, and tools that maximize sales engineers skills.

 One of the main jobs of a sales engineer is to bridge the gaps that exist in complicated sales cycles.
 Stakeholders in client and prospect companies need to understand how complex products work.

 Unless a sales engineer can simplify and sell something complicated, a prospect is unlikely to purchase.
 It’s that simple.
 Buyers need a basic or more in-depth level of understanding, depending on their role in the company.